andremanns/Modelling-the-Abundance-of-UK-Butterflies/methodology/README.md

 The dataset was divided by species with the minimum sample size set to 500.
 Species subsets exhibiting more than 15% zero counts, were removed (see model distribution, selecting a model for details).

 ### ii.
 Model Optimisation
 Models were run with different combinations of hyperparameters.
 Optimisation of the hyperparameters was achieved using three selection criteria: GCV (General Cross Validation), AIC (Akaike Information Criterion) and BIC (Bayesian Information Criterion).
 All three criteria were considered advantageous based on their ability to reward goodness of fit (sum of the squares for GCV, log likelihood for AIC and BIC) and penalise complexity (a function of the effective degrees of freedom).
-The method is outlined below.
-Additionally, a detailed script is available here.
+The method is outlined below:

 1. The data was partitioned into species subsets.
 2. Relative abundance values were log transformed (for details see section titled ‘model distribution’).